Local Democracy Reporter

 A firm grasp of local government, strong digital skills and a track record of great ideas are essential for this role.

-- We are looking for an experienced Reporter with formal training (including shorthand and media law) and with two years experience – although in some cases exceptional newly-qualified Journalists may be considered.
+We are looking for Reporters with good knowledge of social media and the way it can be used to drive audience and engagement.
+We are seeking candidates with formal journalist training (including shorthand and media law) and with two years experience – although in some cases newly-qualified journalists may be considered.

 About the Local Democracy Reporting Service.